UnitTestBot/jacodb/api.md

 ## Settings

-JCDBSettings is used for creating instance of `JCDB` instance.
+JacoDBSettings is used for creating instance of `JacoDB` instance.

 #### `useJavaRuntime(file)`